OberstKrueger/www-oberstkrueger-com/report/gaming/notes-on-final-fantasy-xiv/index.md

 4. Phase 2: If marked, move towards the walls spread out.
 Will follow up with line attacks towards the center of arena.
 5. Phase 3: Same as Phase 1, with additional following mechanics.
 6. Phase 3 Aka Morn: Yellow arrow stack attack with multiple hits.
 Stay stacked until all have gone off.
 7. Phase 3 Fireballs: Explode across X and Y axis.

+### Hell's Kier (Normal)

+1. Cremate: Tank buster.
+2. Eternal Flame: Kill adds in center of the arena.
+3. Endless Summer: Frontal cone AE.
+4. Phoenix Down: Kill middle plume and stand near it.
+Any adds that spawn, kill.
+5. Phase 2: Each player stands in their own circle.
+Face direction of arrow in circle.
+6. Ruthless Refrain: Knockback.
+Stand near center.
+7. Phantom Flurry: Multi-hit tank buster, followed by frontal half-arena AE.
+8. Phoenix Says: Watch phoenix as it circles arena.
+Do not stand in colored section that corresponds to what the phoenix is flying in front of.
+9. Incandescent Interlude: One player stands in each circle.

 ### The Howling Eye (Normal)